The U.S. Trade Adjustment Assistance (TAA) Program: Failure has been an Option

 Please refer to this post as:, ‘The U.S. Trade Adjustment Assistance (TAA) Program: Failure has been an Option’, Regulating for Globalization, 26/04/2018, http://regulatingforglobalization.com/2018/04/26/the-u-s-trade-adjustment-assistance-taa-program-failure-has-been-an-option/

-Although the U.S. unemployment rate is currently 4.1%, which probably approximates full employment, there are still a substantial number of discouraged workers.
-In addition, especially in the manufacturing sector, there continues to be job insecurity and layoffs.
-This is due to the impact of new technology, the shift of the U.S. to a services economy, curtailed unions, and international trade competitiveness.
+Although the U.S. unemployment rate is currently 4.1%, which probably approximates full employment, there are still many discouraged workers.
+Especially in the manufacturing sector there continues to be job insecurity and layoffs largely due to technology, the shift to a services economy, curtailed unions, and international trade competitiveness.

 The plight of displaced workers

-While international trade has many benefits, such as lower consumer prices, higher aggregate social welfare, and focus on a country’s comparative advantages, it does create economic losers as well as winners.
-Some of the afflicted lose their jobs and have difficulty finding new ones.
+International trade has many benefits, such as lower consumer prices, higher aggregate social welfare, and focus on a country’s comparative advantages.
+It also, however, creates economic victims.
+Some lose their jobs and cannot find new ones.
 And the numbers are not tiny.
 Economist Paul Krugman and others have estimated that the large increase in imports between 2000 and 2007 led to the displacement of approximately one million U.S. workers.